Boosted Self-Interacting Dark Matter and XENON1T Excess: Relic Density of Dark Matter

-Since SM and DM sectors evolve with different temperatures after a certain epoch, we accordingly divide the range of our numerical integration into two parts namely, (i) $x < 0.005$ where both the dark and the visible sectors share the same temperature $T=T'$, (ii) $0.005<x<100$ where the dark sector is decoupled from the visible sector $(T \neq T')$ and dark sector temperature $(T')$ evolves according to \eqref{eqdec}.
 The evolution of these comoving number densities are shown in Fig. \ref{relic}.
 To understand the importance of different processes in the Boltzmann equations, we show DM generation incorporating different annihilation or decay processes separately.
-For example, the red dashed line shows the freeze-in of DM\footnote{See \cite{Hall:2009bx, Bernal:2017kxu} for freeze-in DM details.} from the SM bath (electrons, for example) without incorporating subsequent DM annihilations.
-While DM abundance from freeze-in is huge compared to observed relic, incorporating DM annihilations lead to much smaller DM relic, shown by the pink dashed line.
-DM density further gets depleted due to large dark sector annihilation followed by an epoch where DM maintains equilibrium within dark sector.
-This is followed by a dark sector freeze-out around $x \sim 10$ leaving a saturated but suppressed DM relic shown by the pink dashed line.
-On the other hand, the singlet scalar $\Phi_1$ can be produced in equilibrium due to large Higgs portal interactions.
-While the green dashed line shows its equilibrium distribution, the blue dashed line indicates the evolution after it freezes out from the bath, leaving a sizeable relic.
-At late epochs (after DM freezes out from the dark sector $x\sim 10$), the scalar singlet decays into DM filling the deficit as shown by the cyan dashed line.
-The singlet scalar abundance including its late decay is shown by the orange line.
-Since both the singlet fermions $\chi_{1,2}$ have same gauge coupling and tiny mass splitting, they get generated in almost equal amount from the bath and consequently from dark freeze-out.
-Even though we consider $\Phi_1$ decay into $\chi_1$ only under the assumption of $y_2 \ll y_1$, the strong inter-conversion $\chi_1 \chi_1 \rightarrow \chi_2 \chi_2$, identical gauge interactions and tiny mass splitting lead to almost equal final relic of $\chi_{1,2}$.
+The equilibrium number density of DM and the scalar $\Phi_1$ are shown in dashed blue and green curves.
+The thermal freeze-out abundances of DM and scalar $\Phi_1$ are shown in dashed violet and cyan curves.
+The thermal freeze-out abundance of DM is clearly well below the observed relic density (shown by the magenta line).
+On the other hand, the singlet scalar $\Phi_1$ freezes out from the bath leaving a sizeable relic.
+At late epochs, the scalar singlet decays into DM, filling the DM relic deficit as shown by the red dot-dashed line.
+The singlet scalar abundance including its late decay is shown by the orange dot-dashed line.
+Since both the singlet fermions $\chi_{1,2}$ have the same gauge coupling and tiny mass splitting, they get generated in almost equal amount from the bath and consequently from dark freeze-out. $\Phi_1$ decays to both $\chi_{1,2}$ equally and the interconversion between the two components does not affect the final relic significantly due to identical gauge interactions and tiny mass splitting between them, hence both $\chi_{1,2}$ are almost equally abundant.
 This is in sharp contrast with other boosted DM scenarios, for example \cite{Borah:2021jzu}, where different final abundances of two DM fermions were found due to their different gauge interactions.
+Note that the decay of $\Phi_2$ does not significantly affect the relic since the Yukawa coupling $y'$ (see model Lagrangian~\ref{Lagrangian}) is large and hence $\Phi_2$ decays to $\chi_{1,2}$ much before $\chi_{1,2}$ undergoes dark freeze-out.
+Any such initial abundance of DM will eventually get diluted due to strong annihilation into dark gauge boson ($Z'$) and the correct relic can only be obtained with late decay of $\Phi_1$.

 {\overset{\mathrm{def}}{=\joinrel=}}